AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/04.system-logs/docs.en.md

  2.6 Choose a location, enter the name, click **Save**.
 Select **Display information for the following languages**.
 You need to tick the box next to **English**.
 Click **OK**.

-Please send two files that you've got as a result, to the AdGuard [support service](mailto:support@adguard.com).
+Please send two files that you've got as a result, to the AdGuard support service at support@adguard.com.